Skip to main content

 How It Works

 The system works by using variable dispersion.
-The first test that we performed using dispersion, we used just one level of dispersion and one force level.
-It was ok at low speed impacts.
-At higher speeds the rate of dispersion was too slow, giving less protection.
 To give the most protection, the system would have to disperse more of the fluids at the point of impact than it does at the end of the dispersion.
 To accomplish this it would need different force levels, and different rates of dispersion for each level.
 If the force from the impact reaches the highest level, all the relief valves will open, and as the force reduces, the relief valves set at the higher level will shut down first.
 This would continue until all the valves shut down.
 After having success with the multiple valve system we thought it would be better to incorporate all these features into one valve.
-We designed and tested a variable one piston valve that can replace the multiple valve system.
+We designed, tested and patented a variable one piston valve that can replace the multiple valve system.
+We also have developed and patented a two piston valve for extreme high-energy impacts using less amount of stroke and a pressure actuating valve for the Impact Dispersal System.

 Results